WooCommerce offers tons of advantages to online store owners that operate in internationally-oriented ecommerce markets.

 - Facilitate language- and currency-switching for your customer

-- Make the add to cart button easy to access
+- Make the add to cart button easy to access in your product layout

 Smart product page sorting